AOIPLab/Eye_Motion_Repair/README.md

 - This version of the code runs on python 3 and can use updated matlab versions.
 - This script can handle multiple FOVs at a time and the results have a transparent fill.
+- Trim_Warped_Edges is helpful to run after to get rid of uneven edges so that they will work correctly with imageJ and automontager

 # To set up python 3 to connect to matlab